The Blink XT system has two components: the camera and the sync module. The sync module acts as the base station, or the brains of the system.

 Answer: No, you have to use Blink devices exclusively, at least for now.

 At its price of $130 (for the latest prices check here), Blink XT gives you a motion-sensing outdoor camera that runs on batteries you do not need to replace for two years.
 The Blink XT might have some trade-offs, however.

 For instance, it does not have two-way audio, and it has a narrower field of view at only 110 degrees.
 It also has around two hours of free cloud storage and local storage is still not available.
 There are a lot of plans for Blink XT that would make it a better-featured security camera, but these are not yet available today.

-Nevertheless, the Blink XT does its job rather well.
+Nevertheless, the Blink XT does its job rather well and is a solid step up over older Blink cameras.
 If you want a budget security camera that has the basics down pat, then Blink XT is a good choice.